Children & Youth

 An advocate works on behalf of you and your child to promote and protect your rights and interests and support you to exercise choice and control.

-Learning Links works collaboratively with families and relevant external providers to facilitate children’s development and address families’ needs and priorities, including supporting them to identify a suitable key worker provider if required.
+Our team works collaboratively with families and relevant external providers to facilitate children’s development and address families’ needs and priorities, including supporting them to identify a suitable key worker provider if required.
 A key worker acts as the primary point of contact and support for your child.
 They coordinate with other professionals on your behalf to help your child achieve their goals.
-Our allied health professionals work collaboratively to liaise with you and other providers involved in delivering your child’s supports through the provision of consultative and non-face to face services.
+Our psychologists and speech pathologists work collaboratively to liaise with you and other providers involved in delivering your child’s supports through the provision of consultative and non-face to face services.

-If you would like to discuss how we can provide this additional support, please contact our Intake team on 1300 003 900 or access our free online learning Parents as Case Coordinators program.
+If you would like to discuss how we can provide this additional support, please contact our Intake team on 1300 003 900.

 Learning Links is committed to receiving feedback from customers, members of the public, and agencies, as a means of promoting continuous improvement in our NDIS Services.
 We recognise the right of any individual or group to provide feedback or raise a complaint.

-Complaints lodged by parents/ carers/ professionals regarding a NDIS participant can also be lodged with the NDIS Quality and Safeguards Commission by contacting the Commission: 1800 035 544
+Complaints lodged by parents, carers and/or professionals regarding a NDIS participant can also be lodged with the NDIS Quality and Safeguards Commission by contacting the Commission on 1800 035 544.

 Learning Links is an approved provider of the following registered supports: